10-inchx54-inch resin tank

 Controlled by the digital Fleck 5600SXT, efficiency and control come together in a user friendly interface.
 On demand regeneration keeps up with high demands and conserves water and salt when demand is low.
 This results in consistent treatment and higher efficiency.
 Backed by an outstanding 5-year warranty and built around the tried and true 5600 valve, these heads are sure to last for years to come.

 The durable polyglass resin tank is manufactured by Structural USA and is backed by a 10 year warranty.
-The simple design allows for installation almost anywhere without being unsightly, and optional tank jackets provided added aesthetics for high visible areas.
+The simple design allows for installation almost anywhere without being unsightly.
 NOTE: Tank color may vary from the one shown

 This system comes complete with a brine tank that includes a float assembly for added reliability and peace of mind.
 Capable of holding up to 250 lb of salt, the large capacity of this brine tank requires infrequent addition of salt and reduces maintenance.
 NOTE: Color and design may vary from the system pictured